zznash24/Guides/SQL/Three_Relationships.md

 This retrieves all the data from the "employees" table where the "department_id" is equal to 1.

 **One-to-One Relationship:**

-Sure, I'd be happy to show you what a one-to-one relationship would look like using the same data.

 A one-to-one relationship is a relationship between two tables where each row in one table is related to at most one row in the other table.
 One-to-one relationships are less common than one-to-many relationships, but they are still useful in certain scenarios.